particle-iot/vorono-iot-lamp/README.md

 #### Step 5:

-In order to defuse the light, you can use a standard printing paper (letter size).
+In order to diffuse the light, you can use a standard printing paper (letter size).
 Simply fold it into half and cut 0.25" from the edge to make a nice fit.
 You'll need to glue it place.
 We have also used tracing paper and acetate paper successfully.

 ![Step5](https://github.com/spark/vorono-iot-lamp/blob/master/images/step5.jpg)